Dimensional Crossover in a Quantum Gas of Light: Main Text

 This is visible more strongly in the chemical potential, by numerically taking the partial derivative of the internal energy $U$ with respect to the photon number $N$.
-The numerical derivative was done by first binning the photon number data for $U$ (bins of photon number in a geometric series spacing with a common ratio of 1.2, 1.3 and 1.2 for the 2D, the 2D-1D and the 1D harmonic oscillator potentials respectively) to suppress {numerical noise}.
-The absolute value of $\mu$ as expected decreases for all three aspect ratios with increasing photon number.
+The numerical derivative was done by first binning the photon number data for $U$ (bins of photon number in a geometric series spacing with a common ratio of 1.2, 1.3 and 1.2 for the 2D, the 2D-1D and the 1D harmonic oscillator potentials respectively) to suppress {numerical noise}{, see Extnded Data Figs.~7--9 for the influence of the binning.} The absolute value of $\mu$ as expected decreases for all three aspect ratios with increasing photon number.
 The sharp drop followed by the saturation at the ground state energy for the isotropic 2D case $\Lambda =1$ indicates the expected phase transition in two dimensions, while for increasing $\Lambda$ we observe a gradual softening of the transition to a continuous crossover for the 1D potential.
-Thus, the change in the dimension of the potential from 2D to 1D leads to a crossover between the phases of Bose gas instead of a sharp phase transition.
+Thus, the change in the dimension of the potential from 2D to 1D leads to a crossover between the different regimes of the Bose gas instead of a sharp phase transition to a condensate phase.